abbra/freeipa/doc/designs/external-idp/idp-api.md

 Each object must be clickable in order to be edited.

-In the _settings_ page for IdP objects, all the properties must be editable but the client secret must not be displayed.
+In the _settings_ page for IdP objects, all the properties must be editable but the client secret must not be displayed unless the authenticated user permitted with the help of the `System: Read External IdP client secret` permission.

 In order to change the client secret, the admin will click on _Actions:Reset secret_.